Types of Mesothelioma Chemotherapy

 First and Second-Line Systemic Chemotherapy

-Most patients receive a combination of pemetrexed (brand name: Alimta) and cisplatin as their first line of advanced mesothelioma treatment.
+Most patients receive a combination of pemetrexed (brand name Alimta(R)) and cisplatin as their first line of advanced mesothelioma treatment.
 This combination was standardized after a landmark 2003 study showed superior survival times for patients who received both drugs.

 First-line chemotherapy itself hasn’t changed much since 2003.

-“The combination of cisplatin and pemetrexed has become standard first-line therapy worldwide for patients who are not suitable for aggressive surgery, or in whom chemotherapy is recommended as part of a multimodality regimen,” said mesothelioma expert Dr. Anna Nowak in a review of mesothelioma chemotherapy.
+“The combination of cisplatin and pemetrexed has become standard first-line therapy worldwide for patients who are not suitable for aggressive surgery, or in whom chemotherapy is recommended as part of a multimodality regimen.”

 Second-line chemotherapy takes place when a patient’s disease comes back.

 Most people with mesothelioma experience a recurrence of their disease.
 Their first-line treatment slowed or reversed the disease progression, but eventually, the disease returned.
-Second-line chemotherapy can prolong survival times further.
+Second-line chemotherapy can prolong survival times.

 Second-line chemotherapy is still in development.
 Doctors may use any combination of different chemotherapy drugs, or they may continue with pemetrexed and cisplatin.
 If you are looking for second-line treatment, clinical trials may offer the solutions you’re looking for.